IsaacWoods/poplar/book/message_passing/index.md

         - Rust struct variants (e.g. `E::B { foo: u8, bar: u32 }`) are represented by `struct`
 - `seq`
     - A variable-length sequence of values, mapping to many types such as `Vec<T>`.
-- `tuple`
-    - A statically-sized sequence of values, that can be deserialized without encoding their length.
-    - Statically-sized arrays are `tuple`s.
 - `map`
     - A variable-length series of key-value pairings, mapping to collections like `BTreeMap<K, V>`.
-- `struct`
-    - A statically-sized series of key-value pairings, that can be deserialized without encoding any details of their structure.
 - `handle`
     - This is the type that means we need our own data model in the first place
     - These are encoded out-of-line of the rest of the data, so that the Pebble kernel can introspect into them, if